schriftgestalt/GlyphsSDK/GlyphsFileFormat.md

     * category `string`: manually set category (new in v2.2)
     * color `int` or `list`:
         1. If `int`, it is the index of the internal color list
-        2. If `list, four numbers in the range of 0–255 denoting a RGBA value
+        2. If `list`, four numbers in the range of 0–255 denoting a RGBA value
     * subcategory `string`: manually set subcategory (new in v2.2)
     * lastChange `string`: Format `2014-01-29 14:14:38 +0000`.
     * layers `list`